For a moment: think back to your childhood. What do you remember most about play time as a kid?

 Letting Go Of Mom Guilt Regarding Play

 I don’t feel guilty about not playing with my kids because we do so many other things together.
-It’s so much fun now to take them places to experience life or go on adventures.
+As they get older, experience new places or going on adventures fills up our cups.

-Even at the playground, I do not play.
+Even at the playground which may have markings from https://www.thermoplasticmarkings.com/playground/key-stage-2, I do not play.
 This where they get to explore and do what kids do best: make new friends.

-My kids have learned to do so many other things on their own like doing their laundry, making lunches, picking up after themselves, acquiring attributes they will need as adults.
-Entertaining themselves is another item on the list of things they will need be able to do.
+My kids have learned skills they will need as an adult: like doing their laundry, making lunches, picking up after themselves.
+Entertaining themselves is another thing they will need be able to do.